 At DELC, we understand that quality care aligns with consistency of care in order for staff to build strong relationships with children and families.
 Therefore, the DELC Board of Directors has set a goal of 80% staff retention annually.

-We want all staff to understand that their contributions are valued and an integral aspect of running a high quality program.
+We want all staff to understand that their contributions are valued and an integral aspect of running a high quality program, which aligns with DELC's vision.
 As important stakeholders in DELC, their feedback is welcomed.
-All staff are involved in curriculum development, program goal setting, and annual planning by providing feedback at monthly staff meetings.
-Another way of supporting retention is through benefits offered.
-A comprehensive list of staff benefits can be found on page 14 of this Personnel Policies Book.
+All staff are involved in curriculum development, p rogram goal setting, and annual planning by providing feedback at monthly staff meetings as well as an annual program evaluation.